 I tried to keep the design as lean and readable as possible.
 It was heavily influenced by the Typography Handbook, using font sizes from Modular scale generated by the modular-scale library.
 The lightweight grid system is courtesy of Susy, and modularised according to the Sass Guidelines framework.

 Software needs to be incredibly responsive, especially a simple blog site; it’s difficult enough to attract visitors here!
-To achieve the current PageSpeed score, this website has undergone several iterations before reaching its current state, and is now powered by the Jekyll static site generator.
-The HTML that it produces, however, and the images, stylesheets and scripts that support the site, are all optimsed using Gulp; trying viewing the source of this page!
+To achieve the current Website Grader score, this website has undergone several iterations before reaching its current state, and is now powered by the Jekyll static site generator.
+The HTML that it produces, however, and the images, stylesheets and scripts that support the site, are all optimised using Gulp; trying viewing the source of this page!
 These are also lazy-loaded using lazySizes and critical to ensure that you can read the content whilst the supporting assets appear.
 Media queries choose from one of three possible image sizes – and even between two formats – to serve, meaning that a mobile device using Chrome will have a dramatically smaller total payload than a desktop Edge user.
-The entire site is then edge-cached with Cloudflare, and cached on the browser using HTTP headers.
 External assets are served from a public CDN, mainly cdnjs.
 Any vector images are simply inlined SVG – such as the social icons in the footer courtesy of Simple Icons – to prevent unnecessary browser fetches, and render cleanly at any size.

 It is practically impossible to ensure that anything is absolutely secure, but you can guarantee that I use the best security practices where possible.
 This blog is only available over HTTPS, and uses practically every HTTP header possible to try and ensure that all the content is served as intended.
+At the time of writing, it also achieved a maximum score on UpGuard.
 As with anything else on this site, if you spot something that is missing or needs improving, please let me know!

 Easily and Consistently Deployed

-This website is built and deployed using a single script!
-This not only saves time and prevents dull repetition, but also mistakes made during manual copy-paste builds.
-My public repositories take this a step further, and use CI/CD services like AppVeyor and Travis to instantly build code, run unit tests and push packages to managers like NuGet where necessary.
+This not only saves time, but prevents dull repetition and possible mistakes from manual copy-paste builds.
+My public repositories use other CI/CD services like AppVeyor and Travis to instantly build code, run unit tests and push packages to managers such as NuGet where necessary.